Binder

 # Print the spatial coverage information

-print('\nSpatial Coverage')
+print('\nSpatial Coverage:')

 print(agg.metadata.spatial_coverage)